-The purpose of this Statement of Work (SOW) is to provide details of work to be performed by a Recipient in support of the Range Division Hawaii (RDH) Integrated Training Area Management (ITAM) Program through a cooperative agreement (CA) administered by the U.S. Army Corps of Engineers -Alaska District (USACE) to implement goals and objectives established by the United States Army Garrison Hawaii (USAG HI) Integrated Natural Resources Management Plan (INRMP).
+The purpose of this Statement of Work (SOW) is to provide Land Rehabilitation and Maintenance (LRAM) support details to be performed by a Recipient in support of the Range Division Hawaii Integrated Training Area Management (ITAM) Program through a Cooperative Agreement (CA) administered by the U.S. Army Corps of Engineers - Alaska District (USACE)) to implement goals and objectives established by the United States Army Garrison Hawaii (USAG-HI) Pohakuloa Training Area (PTA) Integrated Natural Resources Management Plan (INRMP).
 Tasks provided for execution under this CA by USACE do not include any functions to be performed that are inherently governmental.
 This determination is made with the assessment that places emphasis on the degree to which conditions and facts restrict the discretionary authority, decision-making responsibility, or accountability of Government officials using Recipient services or work products.